-The writings of Rachel Adler on Jewish law and ritual have catapulted her into the center of modern Jewish religious discourse, and she is unquestionably among the leading constructive Jewish theologians, translators and liturgists of the modern era, garnering attention from Jewish and non-Jewish scholars, women and men alike.
+The writings of Rachel Adler on Jewish law and ritual have catapulted her into the center of modern Jewish religious discourse, and she is unquestionably among the leading constructive Jewish theologians, translators, and liturgists of the modern era.
+One of the first theologians and ethicists to integrate feminist perspectives and concerns into the interpretation of Jewish texts and the renewal of Jewish law and ethics, Adler has garnered international attention from Jewish and non-Jewish scholars, women and men alike.

-Ruthelyn (later Rachel) Rubin was born in Chicago, Illinois on July 2, 1943.
+Ruthelyn (later Rachel) Rubin was born in Chicago, Illinois, on July 20, 1943.
 Her father Herman (1907–1984), born in Chicago, was an executive in a large insurance company.
-Her mother, Lorraine (née Helman, 1918–2003), also born in Chicago, was a fourth-generation Chicagoan on her mother’s side.
-She had a master’s degree in guidance and counseling and was the chairwoman of a large guidance department at a suburban high school.
-They married in 1941 and their second daughter Laurel was born in 1946.
+Her mother, Lorraine (née Helman, 1918–2003), was a fourth-generation Chicagoan on her mother’s side; she had a master’s degree in guidance and counseling and was the chairwoman of a large guidance department at a suburban high school.
+Herman and Lorraine married in 1941.
+Their second daughter, Laurel, was born in 1946.

-Rachel Adler married Moshe Adler, an Orthodox rabbi, on December 20, 1964.
-While this marriage ended in divorce in 1984, the union did produce one son, Amitai Bezalel, born on July 10, 1973.
+Rachel married Moshe Adler, an Orthodox rabbi, on December 20, 1964.
+They had a son, Amitai Bezalel, born on July 10, 1973, but Rachel and Moshe divorced in 1984.
 In September 1987 Adler married Los Angeles attorney David Schulman (b.
-1951), a committed Reform Jew and social activist who is Supervising Attorney of the AIDS Discrimination Unit of the Los Angeles City Attorney’s Office.
-The couple now lives in Los Angeles, where Adler serves as Associate Professor of Jewish Religious Thought and Feminist Studies at the Los Angeles campus of Hebrew Union College-Jewish Institute of Religion.
+1951).
+She and Schulman divorced in 2008.
+Adler now lives in Los Angeles, where she serves as the David Ellenson Professor of Jewish Religious Thought at the Los Angeles campus of Hebrew Union College-Jewish Institute of Religion.

 Adler’s concerns and subsequent writings culminated in her publication of Engendering Judaism.
 Building upon numerous articles written in the late 1980s and throughout the 1990s on the presentation and classification of women in rabbinic literature, Adler gave mature expression to her thought in her 1998 book.
 In this work Adler refused to reject halakhah, as other Jewish feminists had done, as a source for her own reflections on Judaism.
 While she recognized that traditional Jewish law had systematically excluded the voices of women, Adler contended that halakhah was too central an idiom in the Jewish experience—too vital a part of the Jewish narrative—to be rejected summarily.